Electronic System Level Synthesis Conference

 Benjamin Carrion Schafer, Hong Kong Polytechnic University, China

 The ever-increasing need for enhanced productivity in designing highly complex electronic systems drives the evolution of design methods beyond traditional approaches.
 Virtual prototyping, design space exploration and system synthesis are needed to design optimized systems, comprising hardware and software implementations.
 Electronic system-level (ESL) design promises to provide system architects with the right tools to make the right decisions about the system architecture at early stages of the design process.
 This includes methodologies and synthesis techniques that are supported by appropriate ESL models.
 Furthermore, a well-connected ESL-to-implementation design flow is needed.
 Overall, designing at higher levels of abstraction coupled with the right tool support is a viable way to better cope with the system design complexity, by increasing code reuse and allowing components to be verified earlier in the design process.

-ESLsyn 2013 is organized with the techincal co-sponsorship of CEDA.
+ESLsyn 2014 is organized with the techincal co-sponsorship of IEEE/CEDA.